decred/politeia/README.md

 5. politeiawww reads the updated data from the cache
 6. politeiawww returns a response to the user

-We use CockroachDB for the cache in the instructions below.
-CockroachDB is built to be compatible with Postgres so you can use Postgres for the cache if you so choose.
-Using Postgres for the cache has not been thoroughly tested and bugs may exist.
+We use CockroachDB for the cache in the instructions below. politeia supports Postgres as well, if you like to setup postgres database please skip this section and see instructions below(4a).

 Install CockroachDB using the instructions found in the [CockroachDB Documentation](https://www.cockroachlabs.com/docs/stable/install-cockroachdb-mac.html).